ebryerwork/icds_docs/CONTRIBUTING.md

 The live documentation is hosted from the `main` branch.
 This branch is protected and changes can only be proposed via pull requests.
 This can be viewed at https://docs.icds.psu.edu

-There is also a `staging` branch which is not push protected and can be viewed at https://docs.icds.psu.edu/staging Any changes made to the `staging` branch will be incorporated into the site every 5 minutes.
+There is also a `staging` branch which can be viewed at https://docs.icds.psu.edu/staging Any changes made to the `staging` branch will be incorporated into the site every 5 minutes.
 If the change does not show or the site becomes inoperable, it is likely due to an error in the code sent.

 ## Recommended Workflow: